 Why we picked the Porsche Macan Turbo:

-It may not be a 911, but the smaller of Porsche’s two crossovers is among the sportiest vehicles of its type.
-Like the larger Cayenne, the Macan tries hard to live up to the Porsche name.
-But more compact proportions make the Macan a much more probable canyon carver.
+It may not be a 911, but the smaller of Porsche’s two crossovers stands out as one of the sportiest vehicles of its type.
+Like the larger Cayenne, the Macan tries hard to live up to the Porsche name, but its more compact proportions make it a much more credible canyon carver.

 Who’s it for: Urbanites in need of a crossover.

-With its tiny footprint, low ride height, and lack off off-road pretensions, the Countryman is more of an enlarged MINI Cooper than a proper crossover, but that’s a good thing.
-It means you don’t have to sacrifice handling or fuel economy, especially if you opt for the Countryman S E ALL4 plug-in hybrid version.
+With its small footprint, its low ride height, and a complete lack of off-road pretensions, the Kia Niro is more of an enlarged hatchback than a proper crossover.
+That’s a good thing, though.
+It means buyers don’t have to sacrifice fuel economy to get a spacious interior and a higher seating position.

 How we test